Note: This is an updated repost featuring some of my favorite end-of-October lesson ideas.

 In 7th grade, my friend Sarah plugged her older brother’s copy of A Nightmare on Elm Street into the VCR at a sleepover and I haven’t been okay since.
 Scary movies?
 Nope.
 No, thank you.
 I’m such a chicken, I shut my eyes during commercials for horror flicks.
 I mean, you heard the new Halloween movie opens this weekend, right?
 Count me o-u-t.

 Books, though, are different.
 Somehow, the images in my mind aren’t as gory as those on the screen and good short stories don’t rely on cheap jump-scares; instead, there are heavy things to actually think about and I suppose that’s my favorite kind of terrifying.

 In the spirit of this pre-Halloween season, here are my 10 favorite lessons to bring The Creepy into our classrooms:

 1. Fear Factors – Why do folks even like corn mazes and haunted houses, anyway?
 In this non-fiction lesson, students read an interview with a sociologist who explains why some people enjoy being scared more than others.
 Hooray for interesting informational text!

 2. “The Feather Pillow” – Mix an article about the real-life terror of sleep paralysis with a reading of “The Feather Pillow,” a short story by Uruguayan writer Horatio Quiroga, and you’ll forever change the way our kids look at their pillows, mattresses, and naps on the beach.

-4. Get to Know Poe – October wouldn’t be complete without some Edgar Allan Poe.
-You can study Poe’s super-sad life by either having kids watch and reflect on the Biography channel’s 43-minute video (I use this lesson in the computer lab to let kids watch, pause, and answer questions at their own pace) or have students do their own research as they complete this organizer worksheet.
+3. Get to Know Poe – October wouldn’t be complete without some Edgar Allan Poe.
+Skip the tired PowerPoint overviews and have students learn about Poe’s super-sad life by allowing them to guide their own research as they complete this organizer worksheet.

-Okay, now go get your scare on, everyone!
+Okay, now go get your scare on.
+Happy Halloween, everyone!